Julio Videras

 collective action, and the supply and demand of environmental goods; and (3)

-how to identify and account for sources of unobserved heterogeneity through finite
+how to identify and account for sources of unobserved heterogeneity through

-mixture models (latent class models).
+finite mixture models (latent class models) and spatial analysis.

 Research on Sustainable